Blog Home / Knowledge / GDPR Personal Data Definition: Navigating Compliance

 Handling Personal Data in Compliance with GDPR

-Handling personal data in line with GDPR regulations requires a thorough understanding of the gdpr personal data definition.
-Personal data should be processed lawfully, transparently, and for a specific purpose.
-Once that purpose is fulfilled, the data should be deleted.
-Data subjects must be informed of their rights under the GDPR.
-These include the right to access their data, to rectify inaccuracies, and to request the deletion of their data.
-More about these rights can be found in our article on gdpr data subject rights.
+Handling personal data in line with GDPR regulations requires a thorough understanding of the GDPR personal data definition and the seven core principles.
+Personal data must be processed lawfully, transparently, and for a specific purpose.
+Once that purpose is fulfilled, the data should be deleted (Storage Limitation).

 Learn more about this in our article on gdpr data breach notification.